 Madison Square Garden, May 2007.
-Our base for the week was the cheap and cheerful Chelsea Star Hotel on West 30th Street, a laid-back joint that pitched itself somewhere between a hostel and a motel.
+My NYC base that week was the cheap and cheerful Chelsea Star Hotel on West 30th Street, a laid-back joint that pitched itself somewhere between a hostel and a motel.
 The location was brilliant, just a stone’s throw from Madison Square Garden, which we ended up walking past at least four times a day as we went back and forth on our adventures.
-One morning we took its excellent All Access tour (team locker rooms, VIP suites, Club Bar), while on the way home I managed to grab this fortuitous shot.
+One morning we took its excellent All Access tour (team locker rooms, VIP suites, Club Bar), while on the way home one evening I managed to grab this fortuitous shot.
 The line of NYPD cars pulled up out of nowhere, a gaggle of cops spilling out onto the pavement.
-Straining to earwig as we walked past, they were animatedly debating about the previous night’s baseball game and a couple of them… I shit you not… were actually eating donuts!
+Straining to earwig as we walked past, they were animatedly debating the previous night’s baseball game and a couple of them… I shit you not… were actually eating donuts!!

 Broadway Theatre, 53rd Street, May 2007.
 I’ve never been a big fan of musicals.
-I once fell asleep during Chicago, barely tolerated Moulin Rouge! and absolutely despised Cry-Baby; so much in fact that I felt personally insulted by the whole affair.
+I once fell asleep during Chicago, barely tolerated Moulin Rouge and absolutely despised Cry-Baby.
 Nevertheless, I’ve always felt there’s a time and place for everything and was determined to catch some kind of Broadway show during our trip.
 Desperate to see something I wouldn’t hate, I was instantly drawn to The Color Purple, an adaptation of the Oscar-winning Steven Spielberg film starring Whoopi Goldberg and Oprah Winfrey.
 Indeed Winfrey herself was on board as a producer when it began its Broadway run in 2005.
 Paying a whopping $238 for two choice seats in the orchestra, I’m happy to say they were worth every cent!
-Highly engaging with its profoundly moving story; there were towering performances, engaging set designs and memorable songs.
-Running until 2008, it even enjoyed an acclaimed revival in December 2015.
+Highly engaging with its profoundly moving story, there were towering performances, engaging set designs and memorable songs.
+Initially running until 2008, it later enjoyed an acclaimed revival in December 2015.

 Crosby Street Hotel, October 2012.
 When I returned to NYC some five and a half years later, it had come as something of a surprise.
 “What are you doing this weekend?” my boss asked me as I sat typing up the day’s celebrity news items.
 “Nothing special, why?”
 Five days later I found myself on a flight to The Big Apple.
 Although a bit under the weather with a cold, Jake Gyllenhaal was a pleasure during our brief but enlightening chat.
 It helped that I’d really enjoyed the movie he was promoting, a gritty crime thriller called End of Watch.
 We discussed the challenges he had bonding with costar Michael Peña, the steep learning curve of riding with real-life L.A. cops and the joys of hitting the dance floor with the lovely Anna Kendrick.